 How can I confirm delivery of a message?

-This is why we launched Delivery Confirmations.
 In order to verify when and how a message was delivered to a customer it is important to see the actual interaction between mail servers.
-With Delivery Confirmations, you can see the exact remote mail server response for each message in activity.
+With Postmark, you can see the exact remote mail server response for each message in activity.
 For instance, if you sent an email to an address on gmail.com, the response might look like this:

 smtp;250 2.0.0 OK 1436801113 x3si14160585iod.35 - gsmtp